vd437/joyl-lang/docs/getting-started.md

 ---

-⭐ 4.
-Explore Example Programs
+4. Explore Built-in Examples

-Joyl comes with a set of ready-made examples.
-Try them:

-cd examples/
-python ../src/joyl.py calculator.jl

-Included examples:
+Joyl includes several examples in the examples/ directory:

+Example Files

-hello_world.jl
+hello_world.jl — Print a message

-calculator.jl
+calculator.jl — Basic calculator

-loops.jl
+loops.jl — Loop structures

-classes.jl
+classes.jl — Object-oriented features

-error_handling.jl
+error_handling.jl — Try/catch demonstration

+Run an example:

+python src/joyl.py examples/calculator.jl

 ---

-⭐ 5.
-Debugging Mode (Optional)
+5. Debug Mode

-Enable debug mode to trace execution:
+Use debug mode to trace each step of your program:

 python src/joyl.py --debug examples/yourfile.jl

 ---

-⭐ 6.
-Recommended Tools
+6. Developer Tools

-Make your experience smoother with these tools:
+Useful Python Tools

-pytest — for running tests
+pytest — Run test cases

-black — for code formatting
+black — Format your code

-VS Code Extensions:
+VS Code Extensions

 Python

 Pylance

-Mermaid Preview
+Mermaid Preview (for diagrams in documentation)

 ---

-⭐ 7.
-What’s Next?
+7. Next Steps

-Explore the full documentation:
+Learn more by exploring the rest of our documentation:

-📘 Syntax Reference
+Syntax Guide

-⚙️ Architecture Overview
+Architecture Overview

-🛠️ Contribute to Joyl
+Contributing Guide

-📒 Changelog
+Changelog

 ---

+8. Community & Contributions

-Joyl is an open-source language.
+Joyl is an open-source project maintained by passionate developers.

-Join us and help shape the future of programming!
+If you'd like to contribute, start with the Contribution Guide, and don't forget to join our discussions and Discord (coming soon).

+---

+Happy coding with Joyl!